bnadlerjr/hoboken/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+If your contribution requires a change to the documentation, please also make a pull request to the [documentation project](https://github.com/bnadlerjr/hoboken-docs).